sumn2u/string-comparisons/readme.md

 ```

 ## Docs
-One can access the class documentation from  [here](https://sumn2u.github.io/string-comparisons/).
+Access the class documentation of each implemented algorithm from [here](https://sumn2u.github.io/string-comparisons/) and find more information on algorithms [here](algorithms.md).

 ##  String Similarity Algorithm Comparison